Crate Training | Go Into Your Crate and Stay Quietly

 2) A crate makes housebreaking easier.

 Most pups have an instinct to keep their sleeping quarters clean.
-As long as you take them outside frequently enough (every 2 to 4 hours during the day), they will try to not eliminate in the crate (my housebreaking program starts here).
+As long as you take them outside frequently enough (every 2 to 4 hours during the day), they will try to not eliminate in the crate (full housebreaking program in my training book.

 3) A crate prevents destructive chewing, keeps your belongings safe, and keeps the puppy safe.